egenuise/digital_attitude_indicator/README.md

 My goals with this project are to:
 - Explore how attitude indicators work in aircraft.
-- Practice working with sensor fusion between accelerometers and gyroscopes.
+- Practice working with accelerometers and gyroscopes.
 - Gain experience driving small OLED displays with real-time data.
 - Create a simple, educational tool that could be expanded into more advanced avionics projects down the line.